kazuekudo1222/kazuekudo1222/README.md

 **``An enthusiastic data analyst in the Netherlands 🫶``**

 A data-lover with a strong marketing background.
-Python, SQL, and R are my communication languages 🦾 Graduated with an MSc in Marketing Analytics and Data Science from the University of Groningen + Completed Data Analytics Bootcamp (400 hr) at Le Wagon 🧑‍🎓
+Python, SQL, and R are my communication languages 🦾 Graduated with an MSc in Marketing Analytics and Data Science from the University of Groningen + Completed Data Analytics Bootcamp (360 hrs) at Le Wagon 🧑‍🎓

 #
 #### Connect with me: